MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -ScanScheduleTime
-Specify the time of day to run a scheduled scan.
+Specifies the time of day to run a scheduled scan.
 The time refers to the local time on the computer.
 Specify the number of minutes after midnight (for example, enter 60 for 1 a.m.).
-That parameter has a default time of two hours after midnight (2:00 a.m.).
+This parameter has a default time of two hours after midnight (2 a.m.).

 ```yaml
 Type: DateTime